RossDwyer/SharkRay-MPA/README.md

 # SharkRay-MPA
 Shiny app for visualising global shark and ray distribution data

-Getting Started
-Open the app.R file in RStudio and click 'Run App' to run the app
+To get started, simply open SharkRay.Rproj project in RStudio, then open app.R file.
+Once you have opened this file, click 'Run App' to run the app

-Prerequisites
+##Prerequisites
 list of r packages required are listed at the top of the app.R file

-Deployment
+##Deployment
 To deploy this on a live system, we need to upload the app to a shiny server

-Built With
+##Built With
 RStudio
 RShiny

-Authors
+##Authors
 Ross Dwyer

-License

-Acknowledgments
+##License

+##Acknowledgments